 On Sept.
 1, 1999, the NHL Board of Governors approved Mario Lemieux’s application to buy the Pittsburgh Penguins, the team that drafted him and for who he became a superstar.

 A little over a year later, on Dec.
-27, 2000, Lemieux became the first owner to ever play for his team when he comes out of retirement.
+27, 2000, Lemieux became the first owner to ever play for his team.
 He also joined Gordie Howe and Guy Lefleur as the only three players to skate in a game after being inducted into the Hockey Hall of Fame.

 Morenz Returns to Montreal